Code-Institute-Submissions/artontray-PROJECT4/README.md

 * ```git commit -m “Deployment Commit” ```
 * ```git push```

+19. Just before deploying

+Make sure that in Django settings file, DEBUG is False before deploying

-19. Last step, on Heroku:
+20. Last step, on Heroku:

 - Select your project
+- Take out the DISABLE_COLLECTSTATIC - 1 FROM CONFIG VARS on HEROKU
 - Click on DEPLOY button
 - Connect your github and select your REPO
 - Click Deploy branch